Server-side screenshots from a real browser.

 with open("screenshot.png", "wb") as f:

-Capture screenshots of your web app on every deploy and compare them against baselines.
+Capture screenshots on every deploy and compare against baselines.
 Detect unintended visual changes before users do.

 Generate preview images for URLs shared in your application.
 Build rich link cards like those in social media and messaging apps.

-Periodically screenshot competitor websites to track visual changes, pricing updates, new product launches, and promotional campaigns.
+Periodically screenshot competitor sites to track visual changes, pricing updates, and new product launches.

-Create visual records of web content for legal, regulatory, or archival purposes.
-Capture exactly what a user would see at a point in time.
+Create visual records for legal, regulatory, or archival purposes.
+Capture exactly what a user would see at a given point in time.

 High-quality screenshots from a simple API.
 No browser infrastructure to manage.